shonan-releng-mobile/shonan-releng-mobile/4thbreakout/logging/README.md

 	* Advantages: "Logging in the wild", real-world data
 	* Disadvantages: we have less control about how people are using those apps.

+## Ethical implications

+* If we are collecting logs of other apps, what are the privacy (as well as GDPR) concerns we have to take into account?

 ## Authors